jasonzissman/gamification-engine/readme.md

 To track progress towards your goal, the events that you send should include enough information to match the `criteria.[].qualifyingEvent` and `targetEntityIdField` fields that you provided when creating your goal.
 In our case, our example event includes `action=log-in`, `platform=mobile`, and `userId`, which is what our "Power User" goal requires.

 ### Checking Goal Progress
-Finally, as needed, we invoke an HTTP GET against the `/entity/<entityId>` API to see how users are tracking towards their goals.
+Finally, as needed, we invoke an HTTP GET against the `/entity/<entityId>` API to see how users are tracking towards their goals. *Note that support for push notifications upon goal completion will come later*

 **Request**
 ```